Sponge Balls

 penguinmagicshop says...

-Sponge balls are a classic magic prop used for vanishes, productions, and color changes, relying on misdirection and sleight of hand for engaging performances.
+Sponge balls are a classic magic prop used for vanishes, productions, color changes, and multi-phase routines, relying on misdirection, palming, and sleight of hand.

 PigCake says...

-Initially, I disliked the gimmick, but after seeing audience reactions, I completely changed my tune.
-The magic happens in the spectator's hands, and they are captivated by the unexpected reveal.
+I initially disliked the gimmick, but after seeing audience reactions, I completely changed my tune.
+The audience is captivated by the unexpected reveal, similar to the appeal of sponge balls.

 SaturnMagicShop says...

-The magic truly happens in the spectator's hands, creating a sense of wonder and impossibility with ultra-soft, richly colored sponge balls.
+The magic truly happens in the spectator's hands, creating a sense of wonder and impossibility.
+These ultra-soft, richly colored sponge balls are professional-grade and versatile for stage and close-up.

 Performance videos